Testing AdS early dark energy with Planck, SPTpol and LSS data: Conclusion

 It is well-known that the Planck data itself also present the outstanding anomalies, such as the discrepancy between high and low $\ell$ and the over-smoothing of the acoustic peak by the gravitational lensing.
 Thus for CMB data, we conservatively discard the high $\ell$ part of Planck TT spectrum as well as the polarization spectrum and replace the corresponding data with SPTpol observations, as in Refs.\cite{Chudaykin:2020acu,Chudaykin:2020igl}.
 We verify the compatibility of this combined CMB dataset under AdS-EDE.

 We get $H_0 = 74.7$ km/s/Mpc when using our combined CMB dataset alone (Planck\_low$\ell$+SPT), and $H_0 = 71.92$ km/s/Mpc when using Planck\_low$\ell$+SPT+BAO+Pantheon dataset, respectively.
-Here, the Hubble tension is substantially relieved, even without any prior of direct measurements.
+Here, the Hubble tension is substantially relieved, even without any prior of direct measurements. \footnote{With the $H_0$ prior from SH0ES, we get $H_0=73.29$ km/s/Mpc.
+Inclusion of the RSD and WL measurements leads to $S_8=0.785$, which is $1.3\sigma$ consistent with direct $S_8$ measurement.} And it is consistent with the age constraints of the oldest astrophysical objects \cite{Vagnozzi:2021tjv} (see also \cite{Jimenez:2019onw,Bernal:2021yli,Boylan-Kolchin:2021fvy,Krishnan:2021dyb} for other age constraints).
 Unlike other works (e.g. \cite{Hill:2020osr,Chudaykin:2020igl}), we can see a preference for the non-zero AdS-EDE, with the best-fit value $\omega_\text{scf} \approx 0.1$.
 This is actually a straight result of the AdS bound in AdS-EDE model, which is not present without the AdS phase.

-We get $H_0=73.29$ km/s/Mpc with Planck\_low$\ell$+SPT+BAO+Pantheon+SH0ES dataset (i.e. adding the $H_0$ prior).
-The conflict with LSS is not obvious, the discrepancy with direct $S_8$ measurements is only $2.5\sigma$.
-Inclusion of the RSD and WL measurements leads to $H_0=71.87$ km/s/Mpc, which is only $1.1\sigma$ tension with SH0ES result and is consistent with the age constraints of the oldest astrophysical objects \cite{Vagnozzi:2021tjv}, but $S_8=0.785$, which now is $1.3\sigma$ consistent with direct $S_8$ measurement.

 We also investigated the role of different CMB datasets.
 We find that the direction of solving both $H_0$ tension and $S_8$ tension is controlled by $\Omega_\text{m}$, which is related to $\theta_s$.
 The oscillation-like residual at high-$\ell$ part of Planck data, which is relative to lensing anomaly and high-low $\ell$ inconsistency, results in the corresponding discrepancy of $\theta_s$.
 The residual analysis shows that the small-scale polarization spectrum is essential for identifying EDE models.
 Ground-based CMB experiments such as SPT-3G \cite{ SPT-3G:2014dbx} and Advanced ACTPol \cite{ Calabrese:2014gwa} might observe effects of EDE on the CMB, while the upcoming high-precision small-scale CMB experiments Simons Observatory \cite{SimonsObservatory:2018koc} and CMB-S4 \cite {CMB-S4:2016ple} can help us to reestimate the anomaly at Planck's high-$\ell$ part.